 Backpacking programs and trips are focused on educating participants to be independent backpackers.
 Our experienced instructors will meet with participants beforehand to discuss the trip destination and itinerary, packing lists, learn about meal planning and packing a backpack.
 Equipment is provided for trips.

-To enhance your backcountry experience, discover our supplemental programs.
+To enhance your backcountry experience, discover our backpacking series.
 These topics range from backcountry cooking to learning map and compass.
 For questions about trips or programs call 216-341-1704.

 Backpacking Basics: